boredhero/morefuelsmod-1.14/README.md

 * Eclipse for Java Developers
 * JDK 8 (preferred), 9, or 10 (11+ will not work with this version of Minecraft/Forge)
 	* Linux users of the world, yes, OpenJDK is just fine.
-* git command line tools OR GUI git client
+* git command line tools (preferred) OR GUI git client

 #### Steps:
 * run command: "git clone https://github.com/boredhero/morefuelsmod-1.14"